Harichandra-Prasath/Message-Broker-in-GO/README.md

 	"Data":    data,
 }
 ```

+- To consume over tcp, just make a connection to port 5000 by telnet or other for your choice
+- Make an inline-Json request to the server
+- You will get a Json type response back
+- **Follow the same Request Structure as above**

-- Remember the data you recieved will be in binary
+- **Remember the data you recieved will be in binary**

 ### Future Scope

-- Porting over tcp or other protocols
 - Adding Authentication or Middleware for publish and subscribe
 - Improve overall performance